 Years ago, at a conference, Tavia and I talked about what to do in our responses to the theoretical turn to negativity in black studies.
 The sound of this turn was roaring all around us, and we had to shout above the storm.
-It was churning with particular force in the hallways of that Marriott, picking up graduate students as it went along.
+It was churning with particular force in the hallways of the conference hotel, picking up graduate students as it went along.
 Some of us escaped this academic tempest in a teapot, but we are all still soggy and damp from it.

 Some of us were open to the corrective the impetus suggested to liberal humanism in the realms of critical theory and activism.
 But it seems to me that many versions of this turn to the negative gobbled up subtleties, complexities, doubts, ambiguities, liminalities.
 All or nothing, in or out, for or against, were its starkly antagonistic terms.
 Nuance was for pussies.
 Only the strongest theoretical pugilists need enter the ring.
 But some of us are not afraid of death.
-We just want to talk about the afterlife, the “dark time” of our existence.
+We want to revel in the afterlife, the “dark time” of our existence.
 In the years that followed, we found other compelling areas to concentrate within.
 But I open with what has lingered in both Tavia’s and my work: the question of how to address the practices of black, and queer, life and liveliness evident in the nooks and crannies of an apocalyptic world.

 What could black and queer studies do in conversation with new materialisms?
 Studies of time and temporality?
 Queer futurity?
 For these and other questions, Nyong’o develops a nuanced, complex, subtle theoretical model to think with.
 In his new book, Nyong’o introduces this model and calls it afro-fabulation.
 Nyong’o’s thinking is expansive and inclusive; like his intellectual range, the term is capacious.
 It is plastic, refusing to be still.
 He does not seek to refute or debate with the turn to negativity in black or queer studies; rather than participating in binary or confrontative formations of academic engagement, Nyong’o insists on multiplicity, the proliferation of possibility.